wp-plugins/setcron/readme.txt

 * Full crontab functionality
 * Timezone support
 * Start / Stop settings
-* Unlimited executions (Every minute)
+* Unlimited executions (Run every minute)
 * Email Reports
 * Failure Notifications
 * Execution Statistics

-This service is provided for free by SetCron.
+This service entitles you to 1 free cronjob but you do need to signup for an API key at setcron.com

+Sign up takes less than 30 seconds and you can use gmail, yahoo or facebook to login.

+If you have any questions, please do email us at support@setcron.com

 For more information, check out [https://www.setcron.com](https://www.setcron.com).

 == Installation ==